pureinvoices/website/README.md

-# Pure Invoices Landing Page and Docs
+# Landing Page and Docs

 Pure Invoices is designed to simplify your billing process.
 Simple, direct, and effective – invoicing done right.
 Learn more at [pureinvoices.com](https://pureinvoices.com).